dogokit/dogokit-beagle/README.md

 > files.

-Even with local development without PlanetScale, pushing the schema directly is still okay when
+Even with local development without PlanetScale, pushing the schema directly is still okay when in development or
 [prototyping the schema](https://prisma.io/docs/concepts/components/prisma-migrate/db-push).
 After a success push, then it will automatically run `prisma generate`.

-Create `users.json` in `prisma/credentials` folder with the format below.
+Optionally, create `users.json` in `prisma/credentials` folder with the format below.
 Can focus on certain users who want to be able to sign in in development, so it doesn't have to be everyone.

 ```json
 [